acolistro/week-3/README.md

 * _Edit script as necessary or simply drag index.html to your browser window to use the application as is_
 * _Your browser needs to be the most current version of Chrome in order for this application to run as intended._
 * _Your text editor must be able to handle HTML, CSS and JavaScript._
 * _You may access the gh-pages version of this application by following this link:_ acolistro.github.io/week-3

 ## Known Bugs

-_As stated above, I encountered many bugs with loops, syntax and other functionality while building this application.
-As is currently is, the list that should be populated with the for loop and function within remains empty when user submits their number.
-The version available on the branch "testdebug" allows for the list to populate, but it populates with an [unidentified object].
-There are n known workarounds in it's current state.
-Also, if the user enters a non-number character in their string, the application will not run as intended_
+_There are no known bugs with this application at this time as long as it is viewed in the chrome browser.
+Also, this application is not designed to work with web accessibility tools._

 ## Support and contact details

-_If you are exploring this application and are confronted with any issues or questions, please feel free to send me an email at arcolistro@gmail.com.
-Also, I encourage anyone to clone this repository and rework the code to debug it and contact me with a push request.
-If you would just like to email me with tips or advice, that is also welcome._
+_If you are exploring this application and are confronted with any issues or questions, please feel free to send me an email at arcolistro@gmail.com._

 ## Technologies Used